chriseth/browser-solidity/README.md

 #To use it as a chrome extension:
 Browse to chrome://extensions/

 Make sure 'Developer mode' has been checked.
 Then click 'Load unpacked extension...' to pop up a file-selection dialog.
+Select the `browser-solidity` folder, wherever it is placed on your computer.